Being a volunteer for the Humane Society of Genesee County is one of the most important jobs you can have.

 You must include all of the information together when submitting your application.
 It can not be processed unless it includes the required information.

-- $25 fee for cost of training, t-shirt and maintenance fees (payable by check, cash, credit or debit at the orientation) Our Fall 2019 orientations are scheduled for (choose one):
+- $25 fee for cost of training, t-shirt and maintenance fees (payable by check, cash, credit or debit at the orientation) Our last Fall 2019 orientation is:

 Saturday, November 9, 2019